Litigation Support on RMBS Trust Analyses

 Fund-of-Funds Disclosure Case

-Acting as consultant to California-based defendant in a case disputing the adequacy of disclosures made to investors in a fund.
-Working with legal team to ensure they have an analytical appreciation for the product-specific jargon, and legal parlance, associated with said disclosures.
+Engaged on behalf of California-based defendant in a case disputing the adequacy of disclosures made to investors in a fund.
+Assisted legal team with product-specific jargon and legal parlance associated with said disclosures.

 Consulted on the adequacy of disclosures made to a small financial institution in relation to their purchases of a portfolio that included CDO securities.
 Analyzed, among other things, the implementation of rating agency methodologies and the eligibility of assets included in the deals’ underlying portfolios.
 Studied the current performance of the portfolio of bonds.
 Requirement(s): familiarity with CDO indentures; deep knowledge of rating agency CDO methodologies and the construction of CDO models.

 Testifying Expert on Large Scale CLO Litigation Case